News and Information from Camp Tintype

 Each student will receive "The Doer's Guide", a complete, 165+ page, fully illustrated workshop manual covering the entire wet-plate process, including the making of albumen photographs.
 Manuals can be purchased separately for $200.00 ppd.
 USA, refundable toward workshop tuition, and includes DVDs (4 hours total).
 The DVD set is available separately for $55.00 ppd.
 Contact John Coffer by regular mail for details.

-Note about the manual: Manuals are sent out at no extra cost as soon as your paid-in-full tuition is received for a workshop.
+Note about the manual: Manuals will be shipped out immediately to students that have paid for the workshops in full before arrival to the workshop.
+Pay all, get the manual early.
 However, if you are overseas, a surcharge of $80 to cover shipping will be tacked onto the cost of the workshop.
 If you are in Canada, the surcharge is $50.

 Don't delay - class size is limited to only 4 students